6 Types of Governance Explained: Meaning and Dimensions

 This dimension has been emphasized in the capacity building of the public sectors for a sound economy and quality service delivery to the citizens.

-Within this dimension, there are basically three key areas that have been focused on:
+Within this dimension, three key areas have been focused on:

 • Public expenditure management, Civil service reform, and parastatal reform for improving public investment programming and the budget process,